HIV PrEP

 Quote / Testimonial:

-In Autumn 2023, LSMP and Leeds Sexual Health (LSH) are piloting a joint initiative to ensure young gay and bisexual men new to Leeds have ready access to HIV PrEP ( Pre Exposure Prophylaxis) in their new city,
+Following a successful pilot, in Autumn 2023, LSMP and Leeds Sexual Health (LSH) are again running a joint initiative to ensure gay and bisexual men young men new to Leeds have fast access to HIV Prep in their new city.

 You can book directly online via NHSapp, ‘Patient Access’ platform or ring LSMP reception on 01132954488 between 4-6pm Monday to Friday.
 There are limited dates each week initially so get in touch now!